ezavarygin/voffset/README.md

 by both exposures.
 It determines the chi^2 minimums for all the specified spectra and writes them into a "voffset_result.dat" file.
 The program knows 2 ways of minimising: numerical and "direct" (you can choose either, see 179th line of the `voffset` file).
-The default one is the latter where chi^2 is directly calculated in a range of +/-5 km/s with a step of 0.001 km/s (you can change it in the code) and then the minimum value is taken out.
+The default one is the latter where chi^2 is directly calculated in a range of +/-5 km/s with a step of 0.001 km/s (you can tweak it in the code) and then the minimum value is taken out.